yadlra/ecologia-rural/README.md

 ## From Forced Disconnection to Mutual Reconnection

-*This is an artistic intervention aided by software and hardware and it is not defined by functionality but the creative engagement of its parts*
+*This is an artistic intervention aided by software and hardware and it is not defined by functionality but the creative engagement of its parts.*

-This is soil story about milpa ecology, technology and ways of knowing.
+This is **soil story** about milpa ecology, technology and ways of knowing.

 The land is a source of identity.
 Land is the solid surface of the Earth.